siawashkasra/capstone/README.md

 ### Backend API
 This part contains the API Logic,
-Django Rest Framework has been used to develop the API using Models, Serializers and Views
+Django Rest Framework has been used to develop the API, file structure for this part is as follows:
+1. Models:
+Holdes the database representation
+2. Serializers:
+Allow complex data such as querysets and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types
+3. Views:
+Allows you to combine the logic for a set of related views in a single class, called a ViewSet

 ### Frontend App
 This part contains the the frontend App,